 CERVICAL CANCER PROGRAM ASPECTS

 Because cervical cancer is the leading cause of cancer death in Guatemala, SewHope has made it a priority to work on its prevention.
-We also work with local health centers to train and educate other medical personnel about HPV and screening techniques.
+Recognized by the Guatemalan Ministry of Health as a leader in cervical cancer prevention in Guatemala, we work with local health centers to train and educate other medical personnel about cervical cancer screening and prevention, HPV and screening techniques.

 Flori's StoryFlori was a young Guatemalan woman who came to SewHope's clinic in 2010 with advanced cervical cancer.
 Through the generosity and hard work of many different individuals in the Toledo area, Flori was able to come to the United States for treatment.
 Sadly, she passed away in 2011, from a disease that could have been prevented with proper screening and early treatment.